chloroken/eve-min/README.md

 # How It Works

-**EVE-min** is a script that you can call to manipulate your EVE clients.
+**EVE-min** is a script that you can run as a command to manipulate your EVE clients.
 The script can be provided flags to modify its behavior.
 This allows for a custom or multiple "setups" depending on use case.

    - `"r"` refreshes active clients
    - `"f"` and `"b"` cycle forward and backward